dobromir-hristov/vuecommunity/docs/guide/ecosystem/server-side-rendering.md

 ## Quasar Framework

 [Quasar](https://quasar.dev) with its CLI mode of operation, allows for you to build a SPA or PWA and have it served from the server initially.
-Quasar also allows for your code to be used for other platforms, including Electron and for mobile via Cordova.
+This gives you all of the advantages mentioned above.
+Quasar's build system offers you a Node Express Server out of the box, which you can also later enhance as you wish.
+The main point being, one build command through Quasar's CLI does it all for you.

 <useful-links>
 <useful-links-section title="Official">